-Here are some reasons why vaginal swelling during pregnancy can occur:
+Here are some reasons why vaginal swelling can occur during pregnancy:

 1. Increased Blood Flow

 During pregnancy, blood flow around the pelvic region increases to support the growing fetus.
-This increase in blood flow may cause swelling of your vagina.
+The increase in blood flow may cause swelling of the vagina.

 2. Poor Hygiene

 Vaginal swelling could also be a result of improper hygiene.
-If you are negligent about your vagina, it may become the breeding ground for microbes and thus result in swelling and inflammation.
+If you’re negligent about your vagina, it may become the breeding ground for microbes and result in swelling and inflammation.

 3. Hormonal Changes

-Your body undergoes various changes during pregnancy one of them being changing hormones.
-These hormones can affect the flora of the vagina and lead to various kinds of bacterial and viral growth, and in turn, swelling.
+Your body undergoes various changes during pregnancy, and changing hormones are one of them.
+These hormones affect the flora of the vagina and lead to various kinds of bacterial and viral growth, and in turn, swelling.